makeevstranik/SwiftInDepth-conspect/README.md

 # SwiftInDepth-conspect
-Conspectus and exercises from book Swit In Depth (Tjeerd in ‘t Veen, 2019)
+Conspectus and exercises from book "Swit In Depth" (Tjeerd in ‘t Veen, 2019).